zhaben/xrp-genie/README.md

 PRs and feature requests are welcome!

-## 📄 License

-MIT © 2025 XRP Genie Contributors
+🪙 License MIT © 2025 xrp-genie Contributors

 ---